najamelan/git-backup/README.md

 ## BUGS
-Should be fixed instead of listed here
+This is beta software.
+There is no automated testing and the feature set is limited.

-Please create bug reports in the issue tracker of github or better do a pull request.
+Please create bug reports and feature requests in the issue tracker of github or better do a pull request.

+For the moment this uses git-bundle.
+It seems very hard to gain an exact copy of a repository with git bundle.
+For example the following won't be copied:

+- .git/exclude
+- .git/config -> user section
+- ... potentially some more things

+So why not use tar or duplicity?
+We could and probably will at some point.
+One of the advantages of git bundle is it's improved compression.
+It repacks the object files and I think it gives a smaller file.
+Should be tested.

+On the other hand, backup utilities that do exactly this already exists (eg. backup-ninja).

 ## AUTHOR